Actindo-AG/Documentation/BigCommerce/Troubleshooting/01_UploadOfProductFailed.md

 # Export of offer failed

-Initial situation: An offer upload failed.
-The offer has been moved to the list of export errors.
+Initial situation: An offer export failed.
+The offer export has been moved to the list of export errors.

 #### Error Description

 Error message: Upload of the product partially failed.
 Product is uploaded to the shop, some entries might be missing.
 HTTP Status: 207, Title: The product was saved with some issues, Errors: The URL is a duplicate.

 Cause: It is possible to enter a product URL to an *Omni-Channel* offer.
-If the product URL is not unique, the driver will stop the upload of this offer to a *BigCommerce* product.
+If the product URL is not unique, the driver will stop the import of this offer to a *BigCommerce* product.

 Follow the instructions below to check your offer URLs for duplicates.

 #### Prerequisites

-- No prerequisites to fulfill
+You are both permitted to start offer exports in the *Omni-Channel* module and to change offer data there.

 #### Procedure